 What You Can Do To Help

 The staggering numbers of our landfills grow every year and the homeless population is still too high.
-Donating your gently-used furniture, clothing, appliances, and more all help families and individuals in serious need, while also diverting discarded goods from landfills.
+Offering your gently-used furniture, appliances, household items, and clothing donations all help families and individuals in serious need, while also diverting goods from landfills.

 A quick search online will provide plenty of local food pantries, thrift stores, furniture banks, and charities that need what you’re getting rid of.
 Call ahead before you head their way as they might not be open but still accepting drop-offs through a certain process for safety.